 Harrison’s cave of all the Barbados tourist attractions is the most visited attraction in Barbados; it is located within close proximity to a number of other wonderful attractions.

-Welchman Hall Gully is a three and a quarter mile long lush green tropical forest reserve is the home to many exotic trees and plants, these include bamboo, clove, nutmeg and a variety of palms.
+Welchman Hall Gully is a three-and-a-quarter-mile-long lush green tropical forest reserve that is home to many exotic trees and plants, these include bamboo, clove, nutmeg, and a variety of palms.